wchliao/multi-task-image-classification/README.md

 In a single task *i*, a classifier is trained to classify images of coarse *i* into 5 classes.
 In a multi task, 20 classifiers are trained.
 For classifier *i*, it is trained to classify images of coarse *i* into 5 classes.

+### Omniglot

+Omniglot is a dataset that contains 1623 different handwritten characters from 50 different alphabets.

+In a standard task, a classifier is trained to classify images into the 1623 classes.
+In a single task *i*, a classifier is trained to classify images of alphabet *i*.
+In a multi task, 50 classifiers are trained.
+For classifier *i*, it is trained to classify images of alphabet *i*.

+**Note that the network architecture in this repo is not designed for Omniglot.
+It is very likely to run out of memory with the architecture.
+To run on Omniglot, please modify the network architecture in `models.py`.**

 ## Usage

 ### Train